Turkey Creek Nature Trail

 - Pets are not allowed on the park grounds

 The walkway is open at 6:30 am, seven days a week.
 Closing times are seasonal and are posted at the facility.
 The City of Niceville provides free rides for senior citizens and physically-handicapped persons.
 Please call 850-685-9405 to schedule a ride, or for more information about Turkey Creek Nature Trail and Pavilion.

 The City of Niceville, in working with Compassionate Friends, established the Turkey Creek Nature Trail Path of Memories.
 This area is open to everyone, with special emphasis on parents who have lost a son or daughter.

 - Along the creek, swimmers have fun cooling off from the heat.
 Canoes, kayaks, and tubes are allowed.
-However, no gasoline engines.
+Gasoline engines are not permitted.

 - The pavilion is equipped with lights, picnic tables, grills, and a beautiful stone fireplace hearth.
-Many events have been held at the Pavilion such as, Birthday parties, office events, socials and team recognition ceremonies just to name a few.
-The pavilion works on a first come basis.
+Many events have been held at the Pavilion, such as birthday parties, office gatherings, socials and team recognition ceremonies.
+The Pavilion works on a first-come basis.

 - Security staff are on site to ensure a safe, fun environment for all to enjoy.

 - Take the family for an outing.
-It's become such a popular spot, you never know who you will run into!
+It has become such a popular spot, you never know who you will run into!

-- There are soda vending machines and restrooms near the pavilion.
+- Soda vending machines and restrooms are located near the pavilion.